anthonysecco/WiCAN-Ford-Transit/PIDs.md

 Shows the real-time state of the Front-Axle Disconnect actuator.
 - **“FAD in 4WD – CONNECTED”** means the front driveshaft is actively engaged, supplying torque to the front & rear wheels.
 - **“FAD in 2WD – DISCONNECTED”** would indicate the front axle is released and supplying torque to only rear-wheel drive only.

+> All states above have yet to be confirmed.

 #### Front-Axle Disconnect Strategy Command
 The high-level strategy request from the PCM governing AWD mode.